zougui1/nameless-story/story/world.md

 Anthro dragons are rare as they are hybrids between feral dragons and anthros of any species.
 They are very strong, not as much as feral dragons but not too far off.
+Their magic is generally weak, about as harmful as arrows.
+Although that may soon change...
+However, they can use their magic to escape dragons.

 ## History